willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Make sure that you plugged your headset's HDMI cable into an **HDMI out** port on your PC, not an HDMI in port.
 * In some cases, Windows is unable to detect the display cable connection.
 Open device manager and see if the headset is listed under "Monitors".
 If not, click on "Action"->"Scan for hardware changes".
 This may resolve the issue.

-### I get a message that says "Connect your headset" even though I’ve plugged in my headset
+### A message says "Connect your headset" even though I’ve plugged in my headset

 1. Make sure your headset's USB and HDMI cables are securely connected to your PC.